JeremyChuaWX/gossip/README.md

 A tag is a tool for categorisation of posts and increasing discoverability.

-## Features to be implemented
+## Features

-Basic features:

-- Login using username and password

-These are the features derived from the user stories:
+- account management (login, creation, updating fields)
+- CRUD operations for

-- View all posts and comments
+  - comments
-- Create new posts and comments
+  - posts
-- Delete one's own comments
-- Add tags to posts
+  - tags
 - thumbs up and down posts and comments

-## Design decisions

-### Unable to delete your own posts

-Posts are things that many people contribute on.
-One person being able to delete the contributions of many does not seem right.
-Only admin can delete posts.
+- add and remove tags from posts

 ## Data